FBI Agent Career Information

 The FBI prioritizes its applicants by assessing their proficiency in critical skills and experience.
 These skills vary based on the agency's needs at the time but often include law enforcement experience, especially past work as a police officer, detective or prior military experience.
 They may also seek skills in areas such as physical science, intelligence and engineering, to name just a few.

+In addition to the academic requirements, the FBI conducts a thorough background investigation into its applicants.
+There are also stringent physical requirements to become a special agent.
 Upon appointment, special agent trainees attend a 20-week training program at the FBI Academy at Quantico, Virginia.

 What Are My Chances of Getting a Job as an FBI Agent?